TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ## Interacting With the Editor

 Before we delve into specific editing operations such as creating new objects, you should learn some basics about how to interact with the editor itself.
-In particular, it is import to understand the concept of tools in TrenchBroom and how mouse input is mapped to 3D coordinates.
+In particular, it is important to understand the concept of tools in TrenchBroom and how mouse input is mapped to 3D coordinates.

 ### Working with Tools